Lawry03/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ## 100-change_owner_and_group
 Using the (chown vincent:staff *) command, this script changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.

+## 101-symbolic_link_permissions
+Using the (chown -h vincent:staff _hello) command, this script changes the owner and the group owner of _hello to vincent and staff respectively.

+## 102-if_only
+Using the (chown --from=guillaume betty hello) command, this script changes the owner of the file hello to betty only if it is owned by the user guillaume.

+## 103-Star_Wars
+Using the (telnet towel.blinkenlights.nl) command, this script will play the StarWars IV episode in the terminal.